niccokunzmann/somarosa.co.uk/content/offerings/1-1-container.md

 {{< /image-section >}}

-## Online 1-1
-##Reclaiming your Self Love & Self Pleasure
+## Reclaiming your Self Love & Self Pleasure

-Tailored practices meeting you within:
 - Creating or deepening embodied connection to your pleasure & body
 - Cultivating love for yourself & your body
 - Activating your sexual energy, also bringing increased overall vitality
 - Harnessing your sexual energy, sublimating and channelling your sexual energy for balanced aliveness

-Awakening your Kundalini Shakti, Your Full Body Pleasure
+## Awakening your Kundalini Shakti, Your Full Body Pleasure

 Working with Taoist Tantric Arts practice, Breathwork, Self-pleasure to awaken your Shakti energy (Kundalini) to come alive, to circulate for Whole Body Pleasure.
 Will be tailored to depending where you're at in your Kundalini journey

-Yoni Egg Demouring & Reclamation
+## Yoni Egg Demouring & Reclamation

 Yoni Egg practices can be used to clear and heal blocked energies and emotions held in the yoni and rest of the body, but can also be used to cultivate sexual vitality that recharges the whole body's vitality.
 Can also include a selection of practices:  Taoist Tantric Arts, Gestalt Therapy, Guided Self Love & Self pleasure practices,

-Nervous System Experiencing & Resourcing
+## Nervous System Experiencing & Resourcing

 A session focused on embodied learning about your unique nervous system - guided to deepen in body, seeing what's there, learning to recognise your nervous system state, and then practices offered to respond to your real-time nervous system state and tracking your body's response.